Roobiq/RBQFetchedResultsController/README.md

 * Xcode 6

 ####Current State
-The example project includes a few functional tests.
-Further tests are planned.
-Currently, the project is being user tested in the [Roobiq](http://www.roobiq.com) app and is quite stable.
+The example project includes various functional and unit tests.
+In addition, the project is used in our [Roobiq](http://www.roobiq.com) app and is quite stable.

 Swift support was added in v1.7.4.

+RealmSwift support is being added via this [PR](https://github.com/Roobiq/RBQFetchedResultsController/pull/34).

 **`RLMRealm` and `RLMObject` categories are included that contain methods to simplify calling RBQRealmChangeLogger:**